hltdi/HornMorpho/README.md

 > The `Corpus` method `conlluify()` creates a new CoNLL-U representation for each of the `Sentence` instances stored in the corpus's `sentences` attribute.
 > You would normally call this method after running `disambiguate()` on the sentences.
-> If the option `degeminate` is `True`, the Geez gemination character is removed from all lemmas.
+> If the option `degeminate` is `True`, separate geminated and ungeminated representations are created.
+In the degeminated versions, the Geez gemination character is removed from all lemmas.
 (Forms are already degeminated.)
 >
-> In summary, here's an example of how to create a corpus of sentences, segment and disambiguate the sentences, create CoNLL-U representations for the sentences, and write these to a file.
+> In summary, here's an example of how to create a corpus of sentences, segment and disambiguate the sentences, create CoNLL-U representations for the sentences, both geminated and ungeminated, and write these to two files.
 >
-    >>> c = hm.create_corpus(path="hm/ext_data/CACO/CACO1.1/CACO_TEXT_3-7tok.txt", n_sents=2,
+    >>> c = hm.create_corpus(
-            write=True, write_path=""hm/ext_data/CACO/CACO2.2/CACO2.2_B1.0.conllu")
+            read={"folder": "../../TAFS/datasets/CACO/", "filename": "CACO_3-7tok_B1"}, n_sents=2,
+            write={"folder": "../../TAFS/venv/conllu/", "filename": "CACO_B1"},
+            degeminate=True
+            )
+	Segmenting sentences in C_TAFS1.0_B1
+	Conlluifying sentences in C_TAFS1.0_B1
+	Writing CoNLL-U sentences C_TAFS1.0_B1 to ../../TAFS/venv/conllu/CACO_B1-G.conllu
+	Writing CoNLL-U sentences C_TAFS1.0_B1 to ../../TAFS/venv/conllu/CACO_B1-U.conllu